-Despite this, it has since become a much-loved landmark in the city, and Edinburgh World Heritage (through our Conservation Funding Programme funded by Historic Environment Scotland) was proud to have partnered with The Ross Development Trust and the City of Edinburgh Council to bring the fountain back to life and get the water flowing again, for the first time since 2010.
+In July 2017, Edinburgh World Heritage, The Ross Development Trust and the City of Edinburgh Council collaborate to restore the fountain and get the water flowing again for the first time since 2010.